cividi/whitepaper/README.md

 ### 7/10 Enable consumer choice

-As the cost efficiency and reliability of this technology continuing to increase, will become a feature of all commercial and open source GIS tools.
-At this point, platforms like ours will clearly be needed to a widening range of users who are seeking improved accessibility and comparability of the outputs of such techniques.
-We will provide a central point of comparison and strive to establish guidelines and quality metrics into a comprehensive set of criteria for consumers to benefit from.
-Platform lock-in and technical monopolies are the enemy of progress.
+As the cost efficiency and reliability of this technology continuing to increase, connected planning may become a feature of all commercial and open source GIS tools.
+At this point, platforms like ours will be needed to a widening range of users who are seeking improved accessibility and comparability of the outputs of such techniques.
+A Data Trust needs to provide a central point of comparison for data platforms, striving to establish guidelines and quality metrics into a comprehensive set of criteria for consumers to benefit from.
+Platform lock-in and monopolies are a barrier to social progress on the wider scale.

 ### 8/10 Responsible technology

-Our thesis that "Algorithmic planning needs Trust models" is a central tenet of our solution for participative governance, and it needs serious commitment to develop indicators of trust.
-The idea of Responsible tech centers on concerns around the opacity of the processes and algorithms that are put to use in large scale data-driven projects, and proposes instruments for critical analysis, detection and intervention which can be implemented by individual developers or whole communities.
+Our thesis that "Algorithmic planning needs trust models" is a central tenet of our solution for participative governance, which needs serious commitment to develop indicators of trust.
+The idea of Responsible Tech centers on concerns around the opacity of the processes and algorithms that are put to use in large scale data-driven projects, and proposes instruments for critical analysis, detection and intervention which can be implemented by individual developers or whole communities.

 ### 9/10 We stand on shoulders